Braxton Hicks contractions are physiological contractions of myometrium that occur in pregnancy. They are often sporadic and start by ~6 weeks.

 Staging of cervical cancer can either be based on the TNM or FIGO system.

-Cervical ectopic pregnancy is a rare subtype of ectopic pregnancy.
+Cervical ectopic pregnancy is a rare subtype of ectopic pregnancy, in which a gestational sac is seen at the endocervical canal below the closed internal os.

 It accounts for ~0.15-1% of all ectopic pregnancies.